XamSome/awesome-xamarin/README.md

 ## UI
 - [Xamarin.Forms.Breadcrumb](https://github.com/IeuanWalker/Xamarin.Forms.Breadcrumb) - A control that automatically generated a breadcrumb control
+- [Xamarin.Forms.StateButton](https://github.com/IeuanWalker/Xamarin.Forms.StateButton) - With this control you are able to create any style of button.
+This is possible as it acts as a wrapper to your XAML and provides you the events/ commands and properties to bind too.
 - [Essential UI Kit ★130](https://github.com/syncfusion/essential-ui-kit-for-xamarin.forms) - Beautiful XAML pages for Xamarin.Forms app.
 - [Passcode ★13](https://github.com/kevinskrei/XamarinPasscode) - Xamarin component for locking an app with a passcode.
 - [SignaturePad ★117](https://github.com/xamarin/SignaturePad) - Signature Pad makes capturing, saving, exporting, and displaying signatures extremely simple on Xamarin.iOS, Xamarin.Android and Windows.